 - iPhone 5S (GSM / North America / A1533) with both iOS 9.x and iOS 8.x

 Sure, there are lots of other variants that can be as effective as these listed ones.
 For example, the new iPhone 6S are shipped as A1633, A1688, A1700, A1634, A1699 as well as mentioned A1687 in the top list.
 Many of these variants are geographically targeted/shipped in different countries but may contain very similar testbed.
 However, we recommend using these listed devices to get the maximal impact and use those devices that are used by masses.
-More importantly, these devices are gathered from regions (commonly ‘Global’ or ‘North American’ version) as these people do purchase apps and do in-app purchases that can improve your revenue generation.
+More importantly, these devices are gathered from regions (commonly ‘Global’ or ‘North American’ version) as these people to purchase apps and do in-app purchases that can improve your revenue generation.

 How to Test Your iOS App and Game on These Devices?

 The iOS app testing is typically done either manually, using beta-testing services with real people doing the testing (still manual testing) or test automation.
 When automating your iOS app testing and for any iOS app with some degree of complexity, you will have to write test scripts and automate runs of those on – preferably – these real devices.
-Simulators do provide some help, but there a bunch of good reasons why testing should be always done on real devices.
+Simulators do provide some help, but there are a bunch of good reasons why testing should be always done on real devices.

 When it comes to test automation on iOS devices, there three main types of automated tests: end-to-end tests, unit tests and strictly UI tests.
-The end-to-end testing is the type of full system test where a real user is simulated and app is driven by the test script.
-The test script drives the app and checks how all different components of it work together.
-This type of testing involves launching the app on real devices (simultaneously on number of different device variants) and automatically perform certain user actions (e.g. clicks, swipes, even gestures) to drive the app like it would be done by a real person.
+The end-to-end testing is the type of full system test where a real user is simulated and the app is driven by the test script.
+The test script drives the app and checks how all the different components of it work together.
+This type of testing involves launching the app on real devices (simultaneously on a number of different device variants) and automatically perform certain user actions (e.g. clicks, swipes, even gestures) to drive the app like it would be done by a real person.
 This may include logging into app/service, purchasing some inside the app (in-app purchases) and generally testing how app reacts to user interactions.
-All interactions and progress is always captured as logs, screenshots, performance stats and results, and even live video of the test session.
+All interactions and progress are always captured as logs, screenshots, performance stats and results, and even live video of the test session.

-Test automation is also used despite of different display and hardware differences.
+Test automation is also used despite different display and hardware differences.
 For example, test script knows the size of the resolution and can work its way to identify certain elements based on IDs, descriptions, classes etc. to identify that specific button/UI element.
 Furthermore, the image recognition used for mobile game testing is gaining popularity and lots of game developers built their test automation to include image recognition/OCR functionality.
-This makes the testing super easy on any of these device variants and variety of different devices can be executed simultaneously.
+This makes the testing super easy on any of these device variants and a variety of different devices can be executed simultaneously.
 If you are interested in automating your game testing, check this out.

 How to Automate Website Testing on iOS Devices?

 One popular test automation framework for mobile website testing is Selenium.
 The open-source Selenium project has become the de-facto standard for scripting and running end-to-end tests in the non-mobile automated testing world, but it used more and more also on mobile test automation.
-For example, Appium – that relies on Selenium WebDriver – is quickly becoming popular and is used for mobile test automation for website and web-related things.
+For example, Appium – that relies on Selenium WebDriver – is quickly becoming popular and is used for mobile test automation for the website and web-related things.

 Automating mobile web tests on different iOS devices using Safari will be a topic of its own, and this adds another dimension to generic test automation discussion.
 We’ll be covering that in our step-by-step blog series about Appium so please check it out and stay tuned for more tips and tricks!

-In case you are interested to start right away, do check this one and start testing your websites on real devices and real browsers, just in matter of minutes.
+In case you are interested to start right away, do check this one and start testing your websites on real devices and real browsers, just in a matter of minutes.